raychungno1/DataStructs/README.md

 ---

-## Undirected Graphs: Adjacency List (ALG)
+## Graphs: Adjacency List (ALG)
-These Undirected Graphs are represented by a pointer that points to their implementation's Graph structure.
+These Graphs are represented by a pointer that points to their implementation's Graph structure.

 The ALG implementation uses the following structures:
 ```c